amanpatniajmer/priority_pulse/README.md

 # Priority Pulse

-The page is live on the given link: https://node-79e43.web.app/
+The page is also deployed on Firebase, on the given link: https://node-79e43.web.app/

 *For deploying the website Locally*